The Natural Language Processing (NLP) engine is the underlying code that's used to understand the natural language that is entered by the user.

 On every page there is an update NLP button on the top right of the screen, visible on all pages.
 When you see a spinner instead of a brain icon, your NLP model is still training.

 We've created a small intent pack in the most frequently used languages to allow you to quickly get started with your NLP model.
-This pack contains intents such as "yes", "no", "thank you", "who are you", etc.
+This pack contains intents such as "yes", "no", "thank you", "who are you", and Chit Chat intents such as "tell me a joke".